Bake or Break

 1. Using an electric mixer on medium speed, beat the cream cheese, 1 & 1/2 tablespoons sugar, and 2 tablespoons cream until thoroughly mixed.
 The mixture should be thick but spreadable.
 (If necessary, add more cream, a teaspoonful at a time, until spreadable.)

-2. Carefully spread the cream cheese mixture onto the bottom of cooled crust.
+2. Carefully spread the cream cheese mixture into an even layer on the cooled crust.
 Cover and refrigerate.

 3. Chop about half of the strawberries into 1/2-inch pieces.
 Set aside.